Parallel Weighted Random Sampling: Alias Table Construction (Problem )

-Before discussing parallel alias table construction, we discuss a simpler, faster and more space efficient sequential algorithm that is a better basis for parallelization.
-Previous algorithms need auxiliary arrays/queues of size $\Th{n}$ in order to decide in which order the buckets are filled.
-Vose \cite{vose1991alias} mentions that this can be avoided but does not give a concrete algorithm.
-We now describe an algorithm with this property.
+Previous methods need auxiliary arrays/queues of size $\Th{n}$ in order to decide in which order the buckets are filled. \citet{vose1991alias} mentions that this can be avoided but does not give a concrete algorithm. \citet{GLLD2012gabornoise} provide an implementation of such an algorithm, but do not describe or analyze it.
+We now independently describe a method with this property.

-The idea of the algorithm is that two indices $i$ and $j$ sweep the input array with respect to light and heavy items, respectively.
+The idea is that two indices $i$ and $j$ sweep the input array with respect to light and heavy items, respectively.
 The loop invariant is that the weight of items corresponding to light (heavy) items preceding $i$ ($j$) has already been distributed over some buckets and that their corresponding buckets have already been constructed.
 Variable $w$ stores the weight of the part of item $j$ that has not yet been assigned to buckets.
 Each iteration of the main loop advances one of the indices and initializes one bucket.
-When the residual weight $w$ exceeds $W/n$, item $j$ is used to fill bucket $i$, the residual weight $w$ is reduced by $W/n-w_i$, and index $i$ is advanced to the next light item.
-Otherwise, the remaining weight of heavy item $j$ fits into bucket $j$ and the remaining capacity of bucket $j$ is filled with the next heavy item.
-Algorithm~\ref{alg:simpleSweep} gives pseudocode that emphasizes the high degree of symmetry between these two cases.
+When the residual weight $w$ exceeds $W/n$, item $j$ is used to fill bucket $i$, the residual weight $w$ is reduced by $W/n-w_i$.
+Otherwise, the remaining weight of heavy item $j$ fits into bucket $j$ and the remaining capacity of bucket $j$ is filled from the next heavy item.
+Algorithm~\ref{alg:simpleSweep} gives pseudocode that emphasizes the high degree of symmetry between these two cases. \Cref{fig:example} gives an example, where \cref{fig:splitexample} shows a snapshot of the state of the algorithm after processing 7 of 13 items, and \cref{fig:aliasexample} shows the resulting alias table.